buddhist-uni/buddhist-uni.github.io/_content/av/hanko_99pi.md

 > Hanko seals are made from materials ranging from plastic to jade and are about the size of a tube of lipstick.
 The end of each hanko is etched with its owner’s name, usually in the kanji pictorial characters used in Japanese writing.
 This carved end is then dipped in red cinnabar paste and impressed on a document as a form of identification.
-Hanko seals work like signatures, only
-Instead of signing on a dotted line, you impress your hanko in a small circle to prove your identity.
-But unlike a signature, which you can make with any old pen or touch screen, in Japan you need to have your own personal hanko with you whenever you stamp